roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 **b.
 Float**

-Floats are numbers with decimal points.
+Floats are numbers with decimal point.

 > 8793.90

 3.  **Boolean**

-A boolean represents one of two possible values: `true` or `false`.
+A boolean represents  Logical values Like : `true` or `false`( one of two possible values).

 > `true or false`